Deep Time Series Models: A Comprehensive Survey and Benchmark: Basic Modules

-Besides the estimation, there are regularizers to avoid overfitting problems \whx{in factorization}. \whx{Going beyond the canonical design that takes the squared Frobenius norm as regularizers,} Temporal regularized matrix factorization (TRMF) \cite{yu2016temporal} designs an autoregressive-based temporal regularizer to describe temporal dependencies among latent temporal embeddings.
+Besides the estimation, regularizers are critical in factorization-based models to mitigate overfitting.
+Going beyond the canonical design that takes the squared Frobenius norm as regularizers, temporal regularized matrix factorization (TRMF) \cite{yu2016temporal} designs an autoregressive-based temporal regularizer to describe temporal dependencies among latent temporal embeddings.
 Further, \cite{takeuchi2017autoregressive} extended TRMF with a new spatial autoregressive regularizer to estimate low-rank latent factors by simultaneously learning the spatial and temporal autocorrelations.
-NoTMF \cite{chen2022nonstationary} integrates the vector autoregressive process with differencing operations into the classical low-rank matrix factorization framework to better model real-world time series data with trend and seasonality.
-Eliminating the need for tuning regularization parameters, BTF \cite{chen2021bayesian} is a fully Bayesian model that integrates the probabilistic matrix factorization and vector autoregressive process into a single probabilistic graphical model.
-Instead of using an autoregressive-based temporal regularization, DeepGLO \cite{sen2019think} utilizes a temporal convolution network for regularization to capture non-linear dependencies.
-LSTM-GL-ReMF \cite{yang2021real} contains an LSTM-based temporal regularizer to learn complex long-term and short-term non-linear temporal correlations and a Graph Laplacian spatial regularizer \cite{cai2010graph} to capture spatial correlations.
+For enhanced modeling of the trends and seasonality of real-world time series data, NoTMF \cite{chen2022nonstationary} integrates the vector autoregressive process with differencing operations into the classical low-rank matrix factorization framework.
+Addressing the challenge of parameter tuning, BTF \cite{chen2021bayesian} offers a fully Bayesian approach, uniting probabilistic matrix factorization and the vector autoregressive process within a single probabilistic graphical model.
+Diverging from autoregressive-based temporal regularization, DeepGLO \cite{sen2019think} leverages a temporal convolution network to capture non-linear dependencies.
+Similarly, LSTM-GL-ReMF \cite{yang2021real} employs an LSTM-based temporal regularizer for complex long-term and short-term non-linear temporal correlations, complemented by a graph Laplacian spatial regularizer \cite{cai2010graph} for capturing spatial correlations.